bengarrett/RetroTxt/docs/qa.md

 * The web browser and the operating system can make modifications the font width, height, and space for either accessibility or due to user applied themes.

-* The Apple II, Commodore Amiga, Commodore 64, VGA LCD fonts were a bit small and had been up-sized by 1.5x.
+* The VGA LCD font is a bit small and had been up-sized by 1.5x.
 You can return these fonts to their original size by pressing <kbd>Ctrl</kbd> <kbd>-</kbd> in Chrome and reducing the font size to _67%_.

 #### What text encodings are supported?
 Please see [Technical Specifications on supported text](technical.md)